renanthera/simc-wiki/ActionLists.md

 Do you have headaches already ?
 Yes, sequences are tricky, they are rarely used.
 If you do use them, do it with caution.

 ## Strict Sequences
 Strict Sequences are a breed of sequence, except for they do not need to be reset, and when they are started, they cannot be stopped under normal circumstances.
 A strict sequence requires all actions in the sequence to be ready for the duration of the sequence.

+Unlike normal sequences, strict sequences must have a _name_, there is no default.
 ```
 # Arms Warrior will perform Recklessness, bloodbath, colossus smash, mortal strike, whirlwind, whirlwind when all are available.
 # The name allows you to call this sequence from other parts of the action list.